fpem123/pre-processor/README.md

     emoji_remover: Remove emojis.
 No additional value required.

+    emoji_to_text: Change emojis to text.
+No additional value required.

     lemmatizer: Turns all words into basic form. (is -> be, bats -> bat).
 No additional value required.

     html_tag_remover: Remove the html tag.

-    number_changer: Turn numbers into words.
+    number_to_text: Turn numbers into words.
 No additional value required.

     number_normalizer: Replace the number with another one you entered.
 Need additional value.